Tesamorelin Dosage Guide: How Much Should You Take? (2026)

 This combination pairs two growth hormone-releasing peptides with complementary mechanisms.
 Sermorelin acts as a shorter GHRH analog with a half-life of 8-12 minutes, while Tesamorelin provides more sustained stimulation with its 26-38 minute half-life.[1]
 Typical protocols use 100-300 mcg of Sermorelin in the morning and 1-2 mg of Tesamorelin in the evening to provide pulsatile growth hormone stimulation throughout the day.

 The mechanistic rationale involves maintaining more physiologic growth hormone patterns while potentially reducing individual peptide doses.
 Some research suggests this approach may minimize tachyphylaxis and preserve pituitary responsiveness over extended treatment periods.
-However, clinical evidence for combination protocols remains limited, and both peptides carry research-only status requiring careful regulatory compliance.
+However, clinical evidence for combination protocols remains limited, and combination use is off-label for both peptides and belongs under medical supervision.

 Tesamorelin + GHRP-2 Combination